ryanzhou7/fastapp_course_v2/chapters/ch1.md

 FROM python:3.11.4-slim-bullseye as prod
 ```

-This dockerfile is how the app will run in prod, so it'd be ideal for our local dev environment to match it as close as possible.
+This Dockerfile is how the app will run in prod, so it'd be ideal for our local dev environment to match it as close as possible.

 We will learn about this Dockerfile later on.

 Use mise to use python 3.11 for this project.
-Patch version above `> 3.11` versions such as `3.11.15` is fine even though the Dockerfile says `python:3.11.4-slim-bullseye`.
-The `X` of `3.11.X` means that there are bug fixes and no breaking changes.
+Patch versions above `> 3.11` versions such as `3.11.15` are fine even though the Dockerfile says `python:3.11.4-slim-bullseye`.
+The `X` increments of `3.11.X` means that there are bug fixes and no breaking changes.

 Check your version: `$ python3 --version`

 If this doesn't match `3.11` you can run `source ~/.zshrc` (which reloads the configuration file) then try again, or open a new terminal tab.

-### Project installation
+## Project installation

 Once your python version is correct, return to the repo `README.md` to follow it's installation instructions: